 At St Augustine’s, we have developed a whole-school maths curriculum which ensures progression of skills and knowledge from Reception through to Year 6.
 As we believe that all children are ‘Created by God to love and learn’, our primary role is to support children to reach their potential.
 Therefore, we endeavour for all children to be able to use their mathematical skills and knowledge confidently which will equip them with the necessary skills they need in later life.
-A sound understanding of mathematical concepts will ensure that our children feel comfortable and confident when the time comes for them to head out into the wider community and help them to be secondary school ready.
 We want all children to enjoy mathematics and to experience success in the subject.
 Our school values permeate through our maths curriculum and underpin our approach to maths.

 - courage - children will show courage by attempting everything they are taught and approaching it with an open mind.

 - respect - children will show respect by allowing each other to solve problems and allowing each other to learn.

 - perseverance - children will show perseverance by never giving up and always trying to seek an answer.

 - honesty – children will show honesty when they self-mark their work as they have been taught to so that any misconceptions can be addressed by their teacher.

 - curiosity – children will demonstrate curiosity by finding multiples solutions to some problems.

 - responsibility – children act responsibly for their own and other’s learning by making sure all next steps are completed and they complete their work.